dinoki-ai/osaurus/OpenAI_API_GUIDE.md

 3. **Memory Usage**: Models are cached in memory after loading.
 Use the ModelManager UI to manage which models are downloaded.

-4. **GPU Acceleration**: MLX automatically uses Apple Silicon GPU acceleration when available.
+4. **Acceleration**: AnyLanguageModel's MLX backend automatically uses Apple Silicon GPU acceleration when available.

 5. **Context Length**: Each model has different context length limitations.
 Refer to the model documentation for specifics.